jonsimonsen/webaoa/README.md

 -Image alts for employees are now supposed to be supplied as the last paragraph in the employees's text file.
 Employee names are currently kept in an array in the JS file.
 -TODO: Add navbar links to the employee page.

+v0.61: Cleanup of JS and layout.
+Add navbar link to the employee page.

 TODO: An idea of combining DREIS and DagsJobben into a single page with JS to select the content exists, but it is currently unclear if this is a reasonable step (considering resulting design and time usage).